RohanNagar/thunder/README.md

 ## Endpoints
 - `POST` `/users`

+  The POST endpoint is for adding a new user to the database.
 Must post with a JSON body that defines a StormUser.
 The body should look similar to the following.

   ```json
   {